Desbordante/desbordante-core/README.md

 True
 ```

-For more information consult documentation and help files.
+As always, you can find more information in the documentation and the help files.
+We are working hard to update them, but in the meanwhile, do not hesitate to ask questions!
 ## Python bindings

-Desbordante features can be accessed from within Python programs by employing the Desbordante Python library.
-The library is implemented in the form of Python bindings to the interface of the Desbordante C++ core library, using pybind11.
-Apart from discovery and validation of patterns, this interface is capable of providing valuable additional information which can, for example, describe why a given pattern does not hold.
-All this allows end users to solve various data quality problems by constructing ad-hoc Python programs.
-To show the power of this interface, we have implemented several demo scenarios:
+Python is the go-to language of modern data science, which is why we offer Python bindings to the Desbordante C++ core library.
+These bindings allow you to do more than just basic tasks; they can also provide extra details, like explaining why a particular pattern does not hold.

+The library's main intended usage is to solve various data quality problems by constructing custom Python pipelines.
+To show the power of the library, we have implemented several demo scenarios:

 1) [Typo detection](https://colab.research.google.com/drive/1h5mQAIIxSb6Sgc_Ep8AYZlgt4BGXN6A9)
 2) [Data deduplication](https://colab.research.google.com/drive/1hgF8idXi1-U4ZOR0fAmdbfbhltgEJecR?usp=sharing)
 3) [Anomaly detection](https://colab.research.google.com/drive/1hgF8idXi1-U4ZOR0fAmdbfbhltgEJecR?usp=sharing)

-[There is](https://desbordante.streamlit.app/) also an interactive demo for all of them, and all of these python scripts are [here](https://github.com/Desbordante/desbordante-core/tree/main/examples).
+[There is](https://desbordante.streamlit.app/) also an interactive Streamlit demo for all of them, and all of the scripts can be found [here](https://github.com/Desbordante/desbordante-core/tree/main/examples).
 The ideas behind them are briefly discussed in this [preprint](https://arxiv.org/abs/2307.14935) (Section 3).

-Simple usage examples:
+### Examples

+All tables in the examples are stored in .csv files and have a header row.

-1) Discover all exact functional dependencies in a table represented by a .csv file that uses a comma as the separator and has a header row.
-In this example the default FD discovery algorithm (HyFD) is used.
+1) Discover all exact functional dependencies in a table with the default algorithm (HyFD).

 ```python
 import desbordante